jbeluch/xbmcswift2/docs/index.rst

 when writing plugins I like to use <http://BeautifulSoup.org>.
 Also, when it comes to advanced testing of plugins, I like to use <http://nosetests.org>.

+For a list of XBMC addons which use xbmcswift2, see :ref:`poweredby`.

 Contents: